nathanecross/seapipe/docs/source/so.rst

     * `Staresina et al. (2015) <https://doi.org/10.1038/nn.4119>`_: SO detection (<1.25Hz) with an adapted amplitude criteria per individual and channel

-        Method in brief: `Link text <link URL>`_
+       Method in brief:

         1. Filter the signal (FIR bandpass filter, 0.5–1.25 Hz, order = 3);

         2. Identify events with a positive-to-negative zero crossing and a subsequent negative-to-positive zero crossing separated by 0.8-2 sec;

         3. Keep the top 25% of events with the largest trough-to-peak amplitudes.

     * `Ngo et al. (2015) <https://doi.org/10.1016/j.neuron.2013.03.006>`_: Slow wave detection (<3.5Hz) with an adapted amplitude criteria per individual averaged across several channels